Sorakichi Matsuda: Wrestling career

+Later life and death

+Matsuda tried unsuccessfully to bring American wrestling to Japan: he continued to work in the US.
+On August 16, 1891, he died destitute in New York City at age 32.
+He is interred in Woodlawn Cemetery in The Bronx, New York City.

-In February, 1902, eleven years after his death, Jack Carkeek, the famous Cornish wrestler, told the British sporting paper Mirror of Life that he held "a high opinion of Sorakichi, the Jap, whom he considers to probably be the cleverest man in the world at his weight.
+In February, 1902, eleven years after his death Cornish champion wrestler Jack Carkeek told the British sporting paper Mirror of Life that he held "a high opinion of Sorakichi, the Jap, whom he considers to probably be the cleverest man in the world at his weight.
 The plucky little Jap has suffered numerous defeats simply because he has tackled all the best men of the day, no matter what their size or weight might be, and the good little ones must ever go down to big ones".